Demarai Gray

 Gray came through the youth system of Birmingham City, for whom he made his Football League debut as a 17-year-old in October 2013.
-In two-and-a-half seasons, he made 78 appearances across all competitions, including 51 starts in the Championship, and scored 8 goals.
-Gray signed for Leicester City in January 2016, and was a member of their 2015–16 Premier League-winning squad.
-In January 2021, he joined Bundesliga club Bayer Leverkusen, but returned to English football with Everton in July.
+In two and a half seasons, he made 78 appearances across all competitions, including 51 starts in the Championship, and scored eight goals.
+He signed for Leicester City in January 2016, and was a member of their 2015–16 Premier League-winning squad.
+In January 2021, he joined Bundesliga club Bayer Leverkusen, but returned to English football in July with Everton.
+He joined Al-Ettifaq in September 2023.

-He has represented England from under-18 to under-21 level.
-He has received call-up from the full England squad on two separate occasions but yet to make his debut.
-Born in England, Gray is also eligible to play for Jamaica through family heritage.
+Internationally, Gray represented his native England from under-18 to under-21 level, and was twice called up to the full England squad but did not make a debut.
+Eligible to play for Jamaica through family heritage, he represented them in the 2023 CONCACAF Gold Cup, scoring twice.